A Framework for Real-time Safeguarding the Text Generation of Large Language Model: Results

-\textbf{Compared with baseline \stepOne, \contextwiseAbb saves at least 24\% inference time, meanwhile maintaining a strong safeguard and achieving better linguistic quality for the output.} In terms of toxic score, as expected, \stepOne always performs the best (upper boundary) since it validates with the generated text of LLM for each single time step and provides the strongest control.
-However, \stepOne sacrifices efficiency and linguistic quality.
-For instance, on detoxification, compared with \stepOne, on average, \contextwiseAbb can save 24\% inference time.
-A similar trend could be observed in the count of validations. \contextwiseAbb still can maintain a good toxic score of 0.124 although not as high as \stepOne.
-For copyright.
-We observe a similar trend.
 In summary, \contextwiseAbb selecting the better timing to conduct validation, not only reduces unnecessary interference on LLMs, which thereby results in less inference time and better linguistic quality, but also retains the strong safeguarding control on the LLM's output compared with baselines.

-\rqboxc{Compared with validating at every step, \contextwiseAbb saves at least 24\% inference time, meanwhile maintaining a strong safeguard and achieving better linguistic quality for LLMs' output.}